Blog · Review Essay · Last reviewed June 19, 2026

 The Alignment Problem and the Politics of Human Values

-Brian Christian's The Alignment Problem is one of the clearest narrative maps of the gap between what machine-learning systems optimize and what humans actually meant.
-Its enduring value is that it treats alignment as a human problem before it is a machine problem: values have to be specified, inferred, contested, measured, rewarded, and institutionalized.
+Brian Christian's The Alignment Problem is one of the clearest narrative maps of the gap between what machine-learning systems optimize and what people actually meant.
+Its lasting value is that it treats alignment as a human and institutional problem before it is a model problem: values have to be specified, inferred, contested, measured, rewarded, audited, and corrected.

 The Book

-The Alignment Problem: Machine Learning and Human Values was published by W. W. Norton in 2020.
-Publishers Weekly listed the hardcover as a Norton book with ISBN 978-0-393-63582-9 and reviewed it in July 2020.
-The National Academies' award page later identified Christian's book as the submitted work for his 2022 Eric and Wendy Schmidt Award for Excellence in Science Communication.
+The Alignment Problem: Machine Learning and Human Values appeared in 2020.
+W. W. Norton's current record for the paperback lists Brian Christian as author, the subtitle Machine Learning and Human Values, ISBN 978-0-393-86833-3, a publication date of October 5, 2021 for that paperback edition, and 496 pages.
+Publishers Weekly reviewed the hardcover in July 2020 under ISBN 978-0-393-63582-9.
+The National Academies later identified Christian's book as the submitted work for his 2022 Eric and Wendy Schmidt Award for Excellence in Science Communication.

-Christian's subject is not only speculative superintelligence.
-It is the ordinary and already deployed mismatch between system behavior and human intention: biased classifiers, brittle proxies, opaque predictions, reward functions that teach the wrong lesson, and decision systems that become powerful before anyone can explain them.
+Christian's subject is not only speculative future risk.
+It is the ordinary mismatch between system behavior and human intention: biased classifiers, brittle proxies, opaque predictions, reward functions that teach the wrong lesson, and deployed decision systems that become consequential before anyone can explain or contest them.

 The book is reported as a field tour.
-It moves through machine-learning history, fairness research, reinforcement learning, interpretability, imitation, preference learning, and the effort to make computational systems answerable to values that are neither simple nor stable.
+It moves through machine-learning history, fairness research, reinforcement learning, interpretability, imitation learning, preference learning, and the effort to make computational systems answerable to values that are neither simple nor stable.

 Prediction and Bias